blue-stone-j/blue-stone-j.github.io/_posts/os/linux/2022-11-25-linux-learning.md

 adb devices
 ```

-4. You can run `adb devices` to list all avaliable devices or `adb shell` to connect device now.
+4. You can run `adb devices` to list all available devices or `adb shell` to connect device now.
 5. You can use `adb push <source> <destination>` to copy files from the computer to the device and use `adb pull <source> <destination>` copy files from the device to the computer.

 ##### 2. 网络连接和设备